 David Marion Gillis was born on January 24, 1945, in Kilgore, Texas, to Martha Alice Hobbs Gillis and John Allen Gillis.
-He was the youngest of four boys, John Melton (Dallas), Thomas Malcom (Longview), and Melvin (Anchorage).
+He was the youngest of four boys, John Milton (Dallas), Thomas Malcom (Longview), and Bias Melvin (Anchorage).

 David was a 1963 graduate from Kilgore High School.
 Shortly after, in 1965 he met the love of his life, Judy Lynda Fears.
 The two were married on March 5, 1966, beginning a lifelong partnership of faith, family, and service.